-GWC GE Pattern, CSU General Education Breadth or 21-39 IGETC Pattern:
+GE Pattern: GWC AA, CSU General Education Breadth or IGETC Pattern: 21-39 DEGREE TOTAL UNITS (maximum): 60 units

 VIDEO GAME DEVELOPMENT CERTIFICATE OF ACHIEVEMENT

 The Game Development Certificate at Golden West College is designed to prepare students for challenging and rewarding careers in computer-based game development, 3D Graphics Programming, Computer Animation, and other exciting fields.
 Students utilize the latest tools to learn about 3D computer graphics, console and PC based games, mobile games, and multiplayer online games.
 Classes are conducted in smart classrooms with the latest instructional tools.
 A sizable project is undertaken in each class providing the students with an opportunity to add an exciting project to their portfolios.